crabstars/planto/README.md

 ## TODOs
 - improve Planto.cs line 95
+  - split into multiple queries
+    - get all columns with basic info
+    - get all constraints
+- circle deps (break if already visited)
+- parse 1 and 0 to true and false in postgres => we can use the same sql
 - transaction
+- self referencing tables
 - allow user to set values for main entity
 - cache columnInfo for tables
 - Support special PKs for MsSql